 - In a large, oven-safe skillet, combine the first eight ingredients; let stand for 5 minutes.
 Cook and stir over medium heat until mixture comes to a full rolling boil, about 18 minutes.
 Dot with butter.

-- In a small bowl, combine the flour, sugar, baking powder and salt in a bowl.
+- In a small bowl, combine the flour, sugar, baking powder and salt.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in milk until a soft dough forms.

 Originally published as Cran-Apple Cobbler in Country Woman November/December 2002, p29